raspberrypilearning/fart-detector/worksheet.md

 Unplug the power for now; we'll plug it back in again later.

 Next, let's connect the output of the sensor to one of the GPIO pins: this will be the trigger pin which we will monitor in our code to see if a fart has occurred.
 Use GPIO 4 for this.
-Take a jumper wire and make the white connection shown below.
+Take a jumper wire and make the orange connection shown below.

 ![](images/fzz_b.png)